 The regex parser allows to define a custom Ruby Regular Expression that will use a named capture feature to define which content belongs to which key name.

-Fluent Bit uses regular expression library on Ruby mode, for testing purposes you can use the following web editor to test your expressions:
+Fluent Bit uses Onigmo regular expression library on Ruby mode, for testing purposes you can use the following web editor to test your expressions:

-Important: do not attempt to add multiline support in your regular expressions if you are using input plugin since each line is handled as a separated entity.
-Instead use Tail support configuration feature.
+Important: do not attempt to add multiline support in your regular expressions if you are using Tail input plugin since each line is handled as a separated entity.
+Instead use Tail Multiline support configuration feature.

 Security Warning: Onigmo is a backtracking regex engine.
 You need to be careful not to use expensive regex patterns, or Onigmo can take very long time to perform pattern matching.
-For details, please read the article on OWASP.
+For details, please read the article "ReDoS" on OWASP.

 Note: understanding how regular expressions works is out of the scope of this content.